About

 Our story

-Eastbourne Food Partnership was established as a grassroots community organisation in 2019, emerging from the Eastbourne’s EcoAction Network.
-The COVID19 pandemic shed light on the cracks in the food system, placing school meals, foodbanks and supply chains firmly on the agenda.
-Our mission to make a local food system that works for our communities and our planet seemed more important than ever, and more and more organisations were asking the same questions as us.
-Our Good Food movement was gaining momentum.
+Eastbourne Food Partnership was established as a grassroots community organisation in 2019.
+The COVID-19 pandemic shed light on the cracks in the food system, placing school meals, foodbanks and supply chains firmly on the agenda.
+Our mission to make a local food system that works for our communities and our planet seemed more important than ever.

 Today, as the ‘Cost of Living’ crisis brings more and more people into food insecurity, Eastbourne Food Partnership continues to campaign for long-term systemic change.
 We know that together we can achieve so much more, and create positive change for good.